galexynye/midi-sequencing/src/pages/post/2019-05-13-new-music-sequencing/newmusicsequencing.md

 subcategory: ['News']
 tags: ['news']
 featuredImage: './NewMS.png'
-metaDescription: 'The Good and the Bad of Addictive Drums 2.
-A review and demo of what I love and what annoys me about this plugin.'
+metaDescription: 'The site has been completely redesigned for interaction and project feedback.'
 ---
 <img src="./NewMS.png">